The Best Fake Tan for Pale Skin (On a budget)

-I wasn’t sure whether or not to write this post.
+I wasn’t sure whether or not to write a post about the best fake tan for pale skin.
 I mean, I’ve written a bit before about being pale and proud, and how I don’t think people should feel pressured into changing the colour of their skin just to suit other people’s preferences, and I stand by that.
 Honestly, I feel like I’m constantly seeing comments about how such-and-such a celebrity “should get a tan”, or how X blogger should have used self tanner before she wore that dress, and it drives me crazy.
 How could anyone think it could EVER be OK to criticize the colour of someone’s skin?
 Or tell them they should change it?
 It depresses the life out of me, and seriously makes me despair for humanity, but that’s possibly another post for another day.

 Today, meanwhile, I’m talking about the best fake tan for pale skin – because yes, although I’m perfectly happy with my pale skin, and don’t feel any pressure whatsoever to change it just to please other people, I’m not beyond hitting the (fake tan) bottle occasionally either.
 When I say “occasionally”, I mean VERY occasionally – I’m much too lazy to keep up any kind of a routine with this, and this week was the first time I’ve used fake tan in over a year, but I happen to think I’ve discovered the best fake tan for pale skin, so I figured I should probably share that piece of information, so the rest of the pale-skinned population can benefit from it too, should they desire.